dtoczala/watson-landing-page/README.md

 Often when doing analysis of pictures, it is useful to "tile" the image, and break it down into smaller chunks.
 See the link to the [Visual Recognition Tile Localization](https://github.com/IBM-Bluemix/Visual-Recognition-Tile-Localization) tool, which is a KEY component for segmenting larger images into bite size pieces for Visual Recognition.

 ### References for Further Reading
+- [Visual Recognition Command Line Interface](https://developer.ibm.com/dwblog/2017/command-line-tools-watson-visual-recognition/) - doing training and classification can be easier from the command line.
 - [Visual Recognition Tile Localization](https://github.com/IBM-Bluemix/Visual-Recognition-Tile-Localization) - complete source code for visualizing localized results for a single class, within a single custom classifier using image preprocessing (tiling) techniques, and will run on Bluemix as-is.
 - [Best Practice for Training Custom Classifiers](https://www.ibm.com/blogs/bluemix/2016/10/watson-visual-recognition-training-best-practices/) - article outlining some good approaches and best practices for custom classifiers.
 - [Guidelines for Training Custom Classifiers](https://www.ibm.com/watson/developercloud/doc/visual-recognition/customizing.html) - some basic guidance on training custom classifiers from the online documentation.